How to Spend the Perfect 2 Days In Florence | The Ultimate Itinerary

 The Boboli Gardens, designed by the Medici, are beautifully landscaped and are home to several fountains, statues, and even grottos!

 Note: The Pitti Palace and the Boboli Gardens, despite being in the same location, have two different entry tickets.
-Should you want to only want to visit one of the two attractions, you can buy a single ticket.
-If you want to see both, you can get a combined ticket or a tour.👇
+Should you want to visit just one of the two attractions, you can buy a single ticket.
+If you want to see both, you can get a combined ticket or a tour. 👇

 5 PM: Artisan Shopping